Definition

 The Two Key Dimensions of Social Cohesion

-Social cohesion, as a complex social phenomenon, identifies two main dimensions:
+As a complex social phenomenon, social cohesion has two main dimensions:

-- A Sense of Belonging: This dimension captures the feeling of acceptance and shared identity within a community.
-People feel connected to their community, share common values, and experience a sense of belonging to something greater than themselves, leading to a stronger sense of collective identity and shared purpose.
-This sense of belonging is crucial for individual well-being and a cohesive society.
+- A Sense of Belonging: This dimension portrays the sense of being accepted and feeling one’s own identity within a community.
+Community members, who share common values, feel connected and belong to something that is wider than themselves, leading to a stronger sense of collective identity and shared purpose.
+A strong feeling of belonging is important for the well-being and unity of society.

-- Interconnected Relationships: This dimension focuses on the quality of relationships among members within a community.
-It involves trust, cooperation, and mutual support, creating a strong social fabric where individuals feel safe, valued, and empowered to contribute, fostering a sense of interdependence and shared responsibility.
-These strong relationships are the foundation of a supportive and thriving community.
+- Interconnected Relationships: This dimension deals with the quality of relationships existing between members within a community.
+It includes trust, cooperation, and mutual support creating a strong social fabric where individuals feel safe, appreciated, and empowered to contribute and grow, thus forming a sense of interdependence and shared responsibility.
+Strong relationships are integral in a supportive and thriving community.

 The Origins of Social Cohesion

-Often viewed as a vital element of a healthy and prosperous society, social cohesion arises from a democratic effort to establish a harmonious and sustainable social order.
-It stems from a fundamental desire to create:
+Social is often seen as an essential component of a healthy and thriving society, social cohesion is the result of a democratic effort to establish a harmonious and sustainable social order.
+It’s the sheer need to create that lies at the bottom of it:

-- Economic Dynamism: This signifies a commitment to fostering innovation and opportunity for all, promoting sustainable economic growth and development that benefits everyone in society, leading to increased prosperity and a more equitable distribution of wealth.
-This commitment to economic dynamism contributes to a thriving and inclusive society.
+- Economic Dynamism: This represents a commitment to creating innovation and opportunity for all, encouraging sustainable economic growth and development that works for everyone in society, thus, resulting in greater riches and a fairer division of wealth.
+This dedication to economic dynamicity is beneficial to a flourishing and all-inclusive society.

-- National Identity: This involves promoting shared values and a sense of belonging that unites a nation, fostering a sense of common purpose and shared destiny, and creating a unified and cohesive nation that celebrates its diversity and shared history.
-This shared sense of national identity strengthens the bonds between individuals and groups within a nation.
+- National Identity: It is necessary to promote shared values and a sense of belonging that unites a nation, by doing so, we will build commonality and shared destiny, and also be able to create a unified and cohesive nation that celebrates its diversity and shared history.
+The shared national identity creates the connection among various citizens and groups within a state.

 The Goals of Social Cohesion